CederGroupHub/AutoEMX/README.md

 - **Intermixed phases** can also be resolved

 ### 🧪 Supported Use Cases
-- Powder, bulk, and rough samples
+- Powders and rough samples, e.g. rough films, or pellets.
 - Scanning Electron Microscopy (SEM) with Energy-Dispersive Spectroscopy (EDS)

 ### ⚙️ Requirements